wqking/metapp/doc/metatype.md

 ```

 Compares `this` with `other`.
-The comparison ignores any CV qualifiers in the types, include top level CV, or CV in the pointer or reference.
 Returns negative value if `this` is before `other`.
 Returns zero if `this` equals to `other`.
 Returns positive value if `this` is after `other`.
+The rule on CV qualifiers is same as `equal`.
 This function is useful when putting `MetaType` in ordered containers, such as `std::map`, `std::set`, etc.

 <a id="mdtoc_518056ac"></a>